Linwood H. Rose

 Rose announced in December 2010 that he planned to end his presidency in June 2012.

-He has been replaced by Jonathan R. Alger of Rutgers University.
+He was replaced by Jonathan R. Alger of Rutgers University.

 Early life

 Rose was born in Daytona Beach, Florida and raised in Staunton, Virginia.
 He earned his bachelor's degree in economics from Virginia Tech, his master's degree in educational administration and supervision from the University of Tennessee, and his doctorate in higher education administration from the University of Virginia.